-For sure Fizdale, brings some positive cred.
+For sure, Fizdale brings some positive cred.
 He’s young and ambitious.
 He’s coached in the playoffs.
 He’s been on a championship team and understands rituals and habits.
 Players not named Marc Gasol are devoted to him.
 The Knicks have a leader.
 But even they won’t know if it will work.

-Fizdale has never had this empty a cupboard of talent.
+Fizdale has never had this empty a cupboard of A-list talent.
 Not in Miami.
 Not in Memphis.
-In Memphis, no one paid attention.
+In Memphis, no one paid attention to the machinations of David Fizdale.
 Now all eyes on him.
-Welcome to New York brother.